 Buy something large at our store?
 (THANKS!)
 We can help deliver it – give us a call at 880-5555.

 We value our retail partners and contractors who donate large amounts of material (we couldn’t do this without you!)
 To show our appreciation, we offer a service where we will track your donations and provide you a list at the end of the year for tax purposes.

 Materials Donations for Nonprofits

 We strive to support other organizations doing important work in our community through our Materials Giving Program.
-In 2017 we donated $17,299 of free or discounted* materials to more than 97 nonprofits, schools, and community events.
+We have donated free or discounted* materials to more than 97 nonprofits, schools, and community events.
 If you’re a nonprofit or school in need of materials ranging from a handful of nails to a filing cabinet to a few pieces of plywood, reach out and we would love to see how we can help you!

-**Not all items are included in this program – see Simon (store manager) for details.
+**Not all items are included in this program – contact the store at 406-541-8300 for details